 A partially dirty air filter element works better than a new element.
-A dirty filter element is not bad for the engine unless it is excessively restricting the air flow and engine performance is affected.
+Therefore, a dirty filter element is not bad for the engine unless it is excessively restricting the air flow and engine performance is affected.
 The media in the filter must be porous to allow air to pass through it.
 When dirty air passes through the filter, the dirt plugs some of the holes in the media and actually acts as part of the filter media.
 When the next round of dirt enters, the first dirt helps filter out even smaller particles making the filter more efficient at stopping dirt from entering the engine.
+This is referred to as barrier filtration.

 At some point the filter media becomes too clogged to allow air to pass.